rachelmyers1/440pset6/README.md

 install.packages("readr")
 install.packages("tidyr")
 ```
+These scripts were generated and ran with R version 4.1.2 (Bird Hippie).

 After installing the required packages, you can clone or download this repository and run the R scripts provided in the "Scripts" folder.
 Make sure to update file paths if necessary to point to the location of your data files.
-To generate the PCA plot, run the scripts in the following order:
+To generate the PCA plot, run the scripts in the "Scripts" folder in the following order:

 1. combinedsamples.R
 2. justtheannotations.R